juniorsundarCasual/TGT/vault/volume-3.chapter-183.md

 Cleo sat up in her bed and was immediately attacked by a vile stench.
 This was the second thing that failed to return to normal after the fight.

 "Unfortunately, the Alchemy Pavilion was draining their year's stockpile of alchemical waste, and it was disposed of through the drainage systems.
-The Pavilion Head stopped over and inspected the Young Miss' condition and said that regretfully, the unpleasant odour will persist for at least another weak," Korr's flat voice answered.
+The Pavilion Head stopped over and inspected the Young Miss' condition and said that regretfully, the unpleasant odour will persist for at least another week," Korr's flat voice answered.

 Cleo turned around and noticed the emotionless man standing by her bed.